-Upon completion of this offering, our issued and outstanding shares will consist of $[\bullet]$ Class A Shares and 5,000,000 Class B Shares.
-We will be a controlled company as defined under Nasdaq Stock Market Rules because, immediately after the completion of this offering, Mr. Fu Xiaowei, our controlling shareholder, will own approximately $[\bullet]$ % of our total issued and outstanding Class A Shares, and 100% of our total issued and outstanding Class B Shares, representing approximately $[\bullet]$ % of the total voting power of our capital stock.
+Upon completion of this offering, our issued and outstanding shares will consist of 34,800,000 Class A Shares and 5,000,000 Class B Shares.
+We will be a controlled company as defined under Nasdaq Stock Market Rules because, immediately after the completion of this offering, Mr. Fu Xiaowei, our controlling shareholder, will own approximately 41.76% of our total issued and outstanding Class A Shares, and 100% of our total issued and outstanding Class B Shares, representing approximately 84.97% of the total voting power of our capital stock.

 After this offering, Mr. Fu Xiaowei will control shares representing more than 50% of the total voting power of our shares.
 As a result, this concentrated control may limit or preclude your ability to influence corporate matters for the foreseeable future, including the election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring shareholder approval.
-In addition, this may have anti-takeoover effects and may prevent or discourage unsolicited acquisition proposals or offers for our capital stock that you may feel are in your best interest as one of our shareholders.
+In addition, this may have anti-takeover effects and may prevent or discourage unsolicited acquisition proposals or offers for our capital stock that you may feel are in your best interest as one of our shareholders.

-Assuming Mr. Fu Xiaowei continues to hold all of his existing Class A Shares as disclosed in the section entitled "Principal Shareholders" on page 95, he will have to maintain [•]% of Class B Shares to to continue to control the outcome of matters submitted to shareholders for approval.
+Assuming Mr. Fu Xiaowei continues to hold all of his existing Class A Shares as disclosed in the section entitled "Principal Shareholders" on page 104 of the Public Offering Prospectus, he will have to maintain at least 52.87% of Class B Shares to continue to control the outcome of matters submitted to shareholders for approval.

 Further issuances of Class B Shares may be dilutive to holders of our Class A Shares.
-It could have the effect of increasing the overall voting power of Class B Shareholders relative to Class A Shareholders, diluting and diminishing the influence and control of Class A Shareholders over our company's affairs.
+It could have the effect of increasing the overall voting power of Class B Shareholders relative to Class A Shareholders, diluting, and diminishing the influence and control of Class A Shareholders over our company's affairs.

-Per Share Total Initial public offering price $^{(1)}$ US\$ [•] US\$ [•] Underwriting discounts and commissions (2) US\$ [•] US\$ [•] Proceeds to the Company before expenses (3) US\$ [•] US\$ [•]
+Per Share Total Initial public offering price (1) US\$ 4.50 US\$ 6,750,000 Underwriting discounts and commissions (2) US\$ 0.315 US\$ 472,500 Proceeds to the Company before expenses (3) US\$ 4.185 US\$ 6,277,500

-- Initial public offering price per share is assumed to be US\$[•], being the mid-point of the initial public offering price range.
-We have agreed to pay the Underwriter a discount equal to 7.0% of the gross proceeds of the offering.
+- (1) Initial public offering price per share is assumed to be US\$4.50, being the mid-point of the initial public offering price range. - (2) We have agreed to pay the Underwriter a discount equal to 7.0% of the gross proceeds of the offering.
 This table does not include a non-accountable expense allowance equal to 1.0% of the gross proceeds of this offering payable to the Underwriter and the Representative Warrants.
-For a description of the other compensation to be received by the Underwriter, see "Underwriting" beginning on page 111.
-Excludes fees and expenses payable to the Underwriter.
-The total amount of Underwriter expenses related to this offering is set forth in the section entitled "Expenses Relating to This Offering" on page 115.
+For a description of the other compensation to be received by the Underwriter, see "Underwriting" beginning on page 122. - (3) Excludes fees and expenses payable to the Underwriter.
+The total amount of Underwriter expenses related to this offering is set forth in the section entitled "Expenses Relating to This Offering" on page 125.